DSP-Projects/Signal_Equalizer/README.md

 ---

 ### **2. Music and Animal Sounds Mode**
 - Combines functionality for music and animal sound signals:
-  - **Music Mode**:
 - Controls the magnitude of specific instruments and animal sounds in a mixed music-animal signal.
 - Ability to cancel **3 instruments** and **3 animals** entirely.
 - Sliders can control specific frequency ranges or combinations of ranges.

 ---